416 N. Campus Drive, MAIN 416

 J. G. Ragsdale Book Award

-University of Illinois Press – publisher of this year’s Ragsdale Book Award
+University of Arkansas Press – publisher of this year’s Ragsdale Book Award

 James H. Atkinson Award for Excellence in the Teaching of Arkansas History